Nivous/seahorn/README.md

    - `--track={reg,ptr,mem}` where `reg` only models integer scalars, `ptr` models `reg` and pointer addresses, and `mem` models `ptr` and memory contents.
+   - `--hyper_k=N` where `N` only is a natural number > 1.
+      Currently, this mode supports only k=2 and enables users to verify hyperproperties.
+It operates independently of the standard Seahorn functions.
+For a complete list of functions for this mode, refer to [include/seahorn.h](include/seahorn/seahorn.h)

 3. `sea smt file.c -o file.smt2`: Generates CHC in SMT-LIB2 format.
 Is
    an alias for `sea fe` followed by `sea horn`.
 The command `sea pf`